The No-Gifts-Please Letter to My Family (aka: Buying for a Sourcetarian is Difficult!)

 Books have to be a safe gift option though, right?!

-Books are another great example of something that presents a difficulty.
-I *love* books and I even read them sometimes, lol!!
+Books are another great example of something that presents somewhat of a difficulty.
+I *love* books!!
 But there aren’t many publishers out there who are doing things right--recycled, local, etc. It’s so tough!!
 In case you’re wondering what a good publisher looks like, I really love and respect Chelsea Green Publishing.
 That said, books are tricky!
 They can be the source of new ideas, perspectives, and inspiration which is so very important!
 In this industrial phase of our evolution as humans, I feel that sometimes the quality and importance of the content overrides how it was published because if we don’t have new ideas circulating, how do we ever evolve past this phase?
 Fortunately, there is also always the option of used books...something to keep in mind!

 Conundrums similar to the book example are numerous.
 Sometimes bad sourcing just can’t be helped and there are reasons why you’re buying what you’re buying--whether it’s a health and safety situation, for example, or that you just can’t find that item well-sourced.
 I get it.
 For me, the idea and the goal behind bringing attention to this issue of sourcing is to raise awareness, to create mindfulness, to plant seeds.
 It is my very strong belief that, any time it is possible and you’re able, to source well is to send a message which can and does have a positive ripple effect--it is something to strive for.
 It may seem like a small thing: like buying regenerative, organic food from a local farmer as opposed to buying conventional, industrial food from a big chain grocery store.
 It’s just little old you, right?
 However, it is the culmination of these small acts by many people that creates big change.
 How big of a change you ask?
 I will have to write about that another time (...it can and will change the world!
 Money is simply energy and we can use it to create positive change!).